UKCloud/documentation/articles/azure/azs-how-create-spn-cli.md

 > TENANT_ID=tenant

 > [!TIP]
-> You can also run the create-for-rbac command without password and then you can pick the automatically generated password from the output variable:
+> You can also run the `create-for-rbac` command without password and then you can pick the automatically generated password from the output variable:
+>
-> ```azurecli-interactive
+> ```azurecli
 > az ad sp create-for-rbac --name "ServicePrincipalName" --role="Owner"
 > {
 > "appId": "00000000-0000-0000-0000-000000000000",